vladimirlojanica/ideas/README.md

  * You click 'Express' and are given a panel for your app.js, your NPM dependency file.
  * You select 'Chef' and are given a tab for 'Infrastructure' and are given a tab for a new recipe file and a SSH terminal.
- * User submitted recipes are browseable on one side to get started with common applications or stacks.
+ * User submitted recipes are browsable on one side to get started with common applications or stacks.
 ```

 Existing: